etiennebacher/flint/README.md

 `styler` is a package to clean code by fixing indentation and other things, but doesn’t perform code replacement based on lints.

-`flint` is extremely performant.
+`flint` is quite performant.
 This is a small benchmark on 3.5k lines of code with only three linters:

 ``` r
 file <- system.file("bench/test.R", package = "flint")